mlkklkhl/PollutionProject/readme.md

 The data used in this project are from two main sources:

 1. Weather Data from Thai Meteorological Department: directory `weather/raw_data`
-2. Pollution Data from Air4Thai: directory `PM2.5/raw_data`
+2. Pollution Data from Air4Thai: directory `PM2.5/raw_data` and `PM10/raw_data`
+3. Ultrafine Particle Data from Nanosampler: directory `PM0.1/raw_data`

 ## Data Preprocessing